-Rockit will track and aggregate your measurements as you race.
-Then plug and play with a laptop or tablet, on or off board, to analyse your results in the best way for you and your crew – analyse your race style, your way.
+Rockit will track and aggregate your key performance indicators as you race.
+You can then analyse your results in the best way for you and your crew – analyse your race style, your way.

 Build up your skills at analysing your racing performance with our multi-level software package.
 Already a data buff?
 You can dig down into the details.
 Not so hot with tech?
 Our easy-to-use platform is the perfect introduction to racing analysis, helping you hone your insight and develop your boating instinct.

 Racing is far more complex than standard instruments and prediction software may lead you to believe.
 Rockit is a way for you to test your instincts, try out new interventions, and analyse the difference they make in race times.